 Breast changes in teenage guys are part of puberty, and rarely are serious.
 Signs that could mean a problem include if the lump gets a lot bigger or becomes hard, or fluid comes out of the nipple.
 If that happens, see your doctor — though, again, breast changes in teen guys are almost never serious.

 Even if you're not worried, it's always a good idea to talk to your doctor about your changing body.
 Your doctor is the best person to give you health advice.
-Plus, getting used to talking to your doctor now will help you get more out of your medical care as you grow up.
+Plus, getting used to talking to your doctor now will help you get more out of your medical care as you mature.

 Back To Top